4-22 Connective tissue

 TRANSIENT CELLS OF THE CONNECTIVE TISSUE – 2

-In addition to resident cells, connective tissue normally contains several types of transient cells. most of them are white blood cells or leukocytes that originate in the blood.
-They leave the blood capillaries and venules by diapedesis between the endothelial cells that line the blood vessels and penetrate the connective tissue.
+In addition to the resident cells the connective tissue usually contains several types of transient cells.
+Most of them are leukocytes (white blood cells).
+They leave the blood capillaries and venules by diapedesis, the passage of cells between the endothelial cells that line the blood vessels, followed by their establishment in the connective tissue.

 Polymorphonuclear and mononuclear leukocytes